dimitrispaxinos/dimitrispaxinos.github.io/pages/about.md

 This blog was mainly created so that I can document some of the things I build, try out or read about.

-You can find me on [Twitter](https://twitter.com/dpaxinos) or email me directly at dpaxinos[at]apptivasoftware.com

 <!--
 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}